part-of-the-crew/DSA/README.md

 ## Overview

-In this course, I got acquainted with classical algorithms and basic data structures, implemented many of them, learned to evaluate algorithms' complexity, and chose the best ways to solve practical problems.
+In this course, I got acquainted with advanced algorithms and data structures, implemented many of them, learned to evaluate algorithms' complexity, and chose the best ways to solve practical problems.
-The repository contains training tasks that I solved independently and, the final ones for which I went through a code review.
+The repository contains training tasks that I solved independently and, the final ones for which I went through a code review, provided by experienced developers.

 ## Key Topics